 - Next, map out each step of the relocation strategy with a budget and timeline.
 These steps include selecting a new location, ending the lease or selling the office at your existing location, identifying necessary build-outs and remodeling the new office, and seamlessly moving employees, furniture and inventory.

 For example, Deloitte suggests setting the move date based on when families can move (during summer break), company recruitment needs, business seasonality, and finances or tax implications.

 Build or Renovate?

 Relocating your business requires either the construction of a new office or renovating an existing office space to meet the needs of your organization.
 According to Diana Robinson, a certified moving consultant, reviewing the five B’s — building, budget, brand, behaviors, and beauty — can help guide the process for choosing whether to build a new office or renovate an existing one.

 - From a building perspective, review the available office space in the area you’re looking to move to, as well as any development opportunities that exist.

 - Next, reference your relocation team’s budget to narrow down available building and development options.

 - Consider how those options align with the company’s brand, and how the location will impact the organization?

 - Think about where will your employees live, and what will their commutes look like?

 - Lastly, remember that the office design reflects the company’s culture, and can impact employee morale.
 Partner with architects and contractors to create an office space functional and aesthetically pleasing.

 Finally, the move.
 The goal: minimize disruptions to the company’s workflow.
 Identify a moving company that provides flexible logistics solutions like packing, transportation, unpacking, and inventory storage.

-PODS for Business can help manage your relocation strategy by picking up your inventory, moving it to your new headquarters and storing it on-site as necessary.
+PODS can help manage your relocation strategy by picking up your inventory, moving it to your new headquarters and storing it on-site as necessary.
 The portable containers provided by PODS can also move everything from office furniture to commercial equipment over short distances or cross-country.
 You can take as long as you need to unload goods, maximizing your moving flexibility.